It doesn’t matter what our word count per day, we all hit creative roadblocks sometimes.

 Writing prompts exist for a reason.
 Whether you’re in the midst of a work in progress and need to shake things up, or you want to start a new idea, a writing prompt can be a great place to start.

-There are lots of books available, some of my favourites being The Writer’s Block and Sarah Hindmarsh’s 1001 Writing Prompts for Generating Ideas.
+There are lots of books available, one of my favourites being The Writer’s Block.
 There are also free writing prompts out there if you look them up online, or you can create your own by picking an object/place/person and writing about them.

 Write somewhere new